 Gender diversity is very dear to our heart.
 We actively mine for talented women technologists, from across the globe.
 Our leadership development programs specifically cater to the needs of talented women in the company, to enable their holistic growth.

 Interestingly, this high focus on inclusivity does not make our recruitment that much harder.
-In fact, we attract people who like to work in and benefit from such rich collaboration.
-ThoughtWorkers understand that to be truly immersive, they need to meet, travel, interact and collaborate with teams all over the world.
-The fact that we have offices in 34 cities across 13 countries is reflective of our diversity.
-And the glue that holds everyone together is the undying passion for technology.
+In fact, we attract skilled people who want to work in and benefit from such rich collaboration.
+And the glue that holds everyone together is an undying passion for technology.

-The same freedom is afforded to every ThoughtWorker because we place people above processes and policies.
-Our internal systems are trust-based.
-We are a flat organization with decentralized decision making in place.
-Our global and regional leadership teams focus on building alignment rather than enforcing decisions taken within the confines of board rooms.
-It also means we expect people to be well read, understand the world of technology in more ways than just writing software, and help drive the use of technology in a way that benefits everyone.
+The same freedom is afforded to every Thoughtworker because we place people above processes and policies.
+That also means we expect our people to be well-read, understand the world of technology in more ways than just writing software, and help drive the use of technology in a way that benefits everyone.

 A purposeful organization demands a strong culture.
-And that culture takes a lot of work to sustain.
-One of my more important learnings at ThoughtWorks has been that almost every decision, action and conversation contributes to our workplace culture.
+That culture takes a lot of work to sustain.
+For me, one of the more important lessons is the potential impact that every decision, action and conversation has on our workplace culture.
 In order to sustain the kind of business we want, care has to be taken to protect and scale this culture.

 This article was featured in its original form in Computer World in 2015.
 Updated in 2020.

 Disclaimer: The statements and opinions expressed in this article are those of the author(s) and do not necessarily reflect the positions of Thoughtworks.